-We advise that you plan for Results Day and the possibility of going through Clearing in advance.
+Overall, we advise that you plan for Results Day and the possibility of going through Clearing in advance.
 Preparation will put you in a better position.

 If you are considering declining an offer, it is worthwhile phoning the university to talk to them about your situation, to see if they can help.